jeremyreeder/gridscout/README.md

     git clone https://github.com/jeremyreeder/gridscout.git

-3. Get a Google Places API key and store it in the `config` subdirectory.
+3. Get a [Google API key][api-key] for their "Places" API and store it in the `config` subdirectory.

     vi ~/gridscout/config/google_places.key